This module is offered to students with some prior knowledge of Japanese (GCSE level or Language Centre Japanese 1 or equivalent).

 ● to work towards / achieve A2.1 of the CEFR (Common European Framework of Reference)

 Successful completion of Japanese 2 qualifies students to progress to Japanese 3.

-- 90-minute online synchronous session (small group) via MS Teams
+- 2-hour online synchronous session in small group on MS Teams

 Students are reminded that 1 credit = 10 hours of study, therefore the minimum expected amount of study over the course of this module is 240 hours.
 10 hours of study a week on average will be required including independent study.

 Term 1 - interim test (10%) - scheduled on Saturday, 11 December 2021